George Sinclair (horticulturist): Horticultural work

 By 1809 George Sinclair was conducting experiments at the direction of the Duke and also publishing papers.
 In 1813 he entered into a debate with Dr. William Richardson about fiorin grass in the Agricultural Magazine.
 He was a corresponding member of the Caledonian Horticultural Society in Edinburgh and read a paper there in March 1814 entitled On the prevention of the blight in fruit trees.
 He had struck up a friendship with Thomas Gibbs of Ampthill in Bedfordshire, who was seedsman to the Board of Agriculture and had premises in Half Moon Street Piccadilly and a nursery in Brompton.
 Sinclair corresponded with him regularly and purchased seeds and plants from him.
 Some of his letters refer to the experiments that he was conducting at Woburn Abbey under the guidance of Sir Humphry Davy to compare the performance of different species and various mixtures of grasses and herbs on different types of soil.
 These experiments and their results were published in an Appendix to Davy's Elements of Agricultural Chemistry in 1815.
 Sinclair had also consulted James Sowerby about the analysis of soils and submitted an advance copy of his publication on grasses to the 3rd Earl of Hardwicke for his opinion.
 Hortus gramineus Woburnensis was published in 1816, an expensive folio volume containing dried specimens of the grasses examined.
-These were replaced by plates in cheaper editions published in 1825, 1826, and 1829, and in a German translation by Frederick Schmidt of 1826.
+Because of the herbarium specimens included, the work is categorised as resembling an exsiccata work.
+The specimens were replaced by plates in cheaper editions published in 1825, 1826, and 1829, and in a German translation by Frederick Schmidt of 1826.
 The nutritional value of the grasses as animal fodder was assessed through comparison of their water-soluble constituents.
 Between 1818 and 1820 Sinclair carried out experiments on the use of salt as manure for the growing of wheat which he described in a prize essay.